charlotteaashley/typo-design-template/_posts/2021-11-18-the-analysis-of-gq-typography.md

 title_color: "#ffffff"
 comments: false
 ---
 GQ magazine is an 'American internatioanl monthly men's magazine based in New York City.'
-Founded in 1931, the modern magazine focuses on the publication of topics:
+Founded in 1931, the magazine is aimed at males of a higher demographic audience.
+The magazine shows sophistiacted through the use of typography choices made. the modern magazine focuses on the publication of topics:

 * Fashion
 * Style and Culture for men